null

 Yellowhawk says, “Traditional spirituality is woven into my daily life, work, practices, and way of being.
 It keeps me in balance and guides my creative processes.
 The horse, buffalo, elk, geese, and eagle nations are often represented in my art, in honor of the four winds.
 While my art comprises diverse media forms, my current passion is for ledger art, a traditional way of recording history for the native peoples in America.
 My techniques vary according to the feel of each piece.
 I like to experiment and challenge myself.
 I would like to leave my mark as an artist in a way that serves all people, and I very much hope to provide a strong and positive role model for native youth.”

-Pendleton blanket showcasingJim Yellowhawk's Buffalo Nation/Pte Oyate artwork as featured in Italian Vogue.
+Pendleton blanket showcasingJim Yellowhawk's Buffalo Nation/Pte Oyate artwork as featured on Italian PhotoVogue website.